 In June 2021, the Company adopted the 2021 Equity Incentive Plan ("2021 Plan"), which on the date of the underwriting agreement related to the Company's IPO became effective with an initial reserve of 26,662,087 shares, plus any shares subject to outstanding awards granted under the 2018 Equity Incentive Plan ("2018 Plan") that, on or after the effectiveness of the 2021 Plan, terminate or expire before exercise or settlement, are not issued because the award is settled in cash, are forfeited because of the failure to vest, or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
-In addition, the number of shares reserved for issuance under the 2021 Plan automatically increases on January 1 of each year for a period of ten years, beginning on January 1, 2022 and continuing through January 1, 2031, in an amount equal to (1) 5% of the total number of shares of the Company's common stock outstanding on December 31 of the immediately preceding year, or (2) a lesser number of shares determined by the Company's board of directors no later than December 31 of the immediately preceding year.
+In addition, the number of shares reserved for issuance under the 2021 Plan automatically increases on January 1 of each year for a period of ten years, beginning on January 1, 2022 and continuing through January 1, 2031, in an amount equal to (1) 5% of the total number of shares of the Company's board of directors no later than December 31 of the immediately preceding year, or (2) a lesser number of shares determined by the Company's board of directors no later than December 31 of the immediately preceding year.
 On January 1, 2023, the Company reserved an additional 12,478,367 shares of common stock for issuance under the 2021 Plan representing 5% of the total common shares outstanding as of December 31, 2022.
 Under the 2021 Plan, the Company may grant incentive stock options, non-statutory stock options, restricted stock awards ("RSAs"), restricted stock units ("RSUs"), stock appreciation rights, performance awards and other stock-based awards.
-Terms of stock awards, including vesting requirements, are determined by the Company's board of directors or by a committee authorized by the Company's board of directors, subject to provisions of the 2021 Plan.
+Terms of stored awards, including vesting requirements, are determined by the Company's board of directors or by a committee authorized by the Company's board of directors, subject to provisions of the 2021 Plan.
 The term of any stock option granted under the 2021 Plan cannot exceed ten years.
 Generally, awards granted by the Company vest over four years but may be granted with different vesting terms.
-In conjunction with adopting the 2021 Plan, the Company discontinued the 2018 Plan with respect to new equity awards.
+In conjunction with adopting

-As of March 31, 2023, 24,056,755 shares were available for future issuance pursuant to the 2021 Plan.
+As of June 30, 2023, 25,280,983 shares were available for future issuance pursuant to the 2021 Plan.